-The only Nu Skin® products that contain MI and MCI are rinse-off products at concentrations of about 5 ppm, well below the15 ppm margin of safety.
+The only Nu Skin® products that contain MI and MCI are rinse-off products at concentrations meet or are below the 15 ppm margin of safety.
 These products include shampoos, conditioners, and body washes.

 Research on the Safety of MI and MCI